swarna1101/test-chat/README.md

 ## 🚀 Deploy on TEE

-Deploy Flare AI DeFAI on a Confidential Space Instances (using AMD SEV or Intel TDX) to benefit from enhanced hardware-backed security.
+Deploy on a [Confidential Space](https://cloud.google.com/confidential-computing/confidential-space/docs/confidential-space-overview) using AMD SEV.

 ### Prerequisites